Nets-eCom/shopware6-easy-checkout/docs/README.md

 ### Nexi Group payment plugin is not visible as a payment method

 - Ensure the Nexi Group module is available in the right Sales Channel in the plugin configuration.
 - Under the Sales Channel section, select your Shop Name under General settings.
-Add plugin in Payment methods.
+Add the plugin in Payment methods.
 - Temporarily switch to the Shopware 6 standard template.
 Custom templates might need additional changes to ensure correct display.
 Consult with your web designer or developer.

 ### Nexi Group payment window is blank